Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Getting-Started/Usage-Guide/Deploy-Core-Infrastructure/index.md

 After the pre-requisites are met, you can deploy the core infrastructure.
 Deploying the core-infrastructure is pretty easy:

-1. Open the SHI Security Management app to the URL that you deployed to.
+1. Open the SHI Orchestration Platform app to the URL that you deployed to.
 It will open itself to the `Infrastructure Deployment` page.

     !!! note "Portal Location"
         By default, this is a subdomain at `{your-company}.azurewebsites.net`